 I’ll be posting a full review of this palette once I play with it a bit (and after I post my ColourPop Double Entendre & Juvia’s Place Nubian 2 Reviews).
 You can also watch me play with the palette in my YouTube video at the bottom!

 I’m always up for more brushes!
 Lately I’ve been feeling pretty limited with my current brush collections so I welcome having a few more eye brushes to play around with.
-I do have a morphe brush set on the way but I’ll make do with these three brushes in the meantime.
+I do have the Morphe Eye Slay Brush Set on the way but I’ll make do with these three brushes in the meantime.
 They’re very soft but also bulky.
 I don’t have a lot of space between my lid and my eyebrows so I prefer small brushes to concentrate my eyeshadow in a smaller area.
 I’ll use the shader brush lots though!

 The brushes read “Step 1: For the Money, Step 2: For the shadow, and Step 3: Go girl go”.
 I was pretty sure this was referencing something (turns out it’s Elvis Presley) but the sayings seemed a little weird to me.